jamie-wong/nexmo-developer/_documentation/en/verify/verify-v2/overview.md

 ## Authentication

-Authentication in Verify V2 is done through JWTs.
+In addition to basic authentication, authentication in Verify V2 can be done through JWTs.
 These can be generated via the [Vonage Server SDKs](/conversation/guides/jwt-acl), or through the [online tool](/jwt).
 For more information on authentication using JWTs, see the [Authentication guide](/getting-started/concepts/authentication).

 ## Workflows